fluent/fluentd-docs-gitbook/guides/logs-to-sematext.md

 for a fraction of the cost.

 In this guide, we'll cover the installation, setup, and basic use of this log management solution.
-This article was tested on Ubuntu 18.04. **If you're not familiar with Fluentd**, please learn more about Fluentd first.
+This setup was tested on Ubuntu 18.04. **If you're not familiar with Fluentd**, please learn more about Fluentd first.